-- we plan to bolster our communications team to assist with the additional customer interaction that the changes will drive, and - adjust our inspectors' gamut to include providing on-the-ground guidance for customers considering capacity options.
+- we plan to bolster our communications function to assist with the additional customer interaction that the changes will drive, and - we have adjusted our inspectors' gamut to include providing on-the-ground guidance for customers considering capacity options.

 6. Overview of pricing methodology